k-ambani/CUT-RUN_normalisation/ER_dataset/01_raw_files_processing/CutRun_hg38_sacCer3_dm6_processing_workflow.md

 # CUT&RUN Data Processing Workflow

-Workflow used for processing CUT&RUN sequencing data using a tribrid reference genome combining human (hg38), yeast (sacCer3), and Drosophila (dm6) sequences.
+Workflow used for processing CUT&RUN sequencing data using a "tribrid" reference genome combining human (hg38), yeast (sacCer3), and Drosophila (dm6) sequences.
-Both sacCer3 and dm6 serve as spike-in controls for normalization.
+Both sacCer3 and dm6 serve as spike-in controls for normalisation.

 ## Overview